astraw38/astraw38.github.io/_drafts/2016-08-05_envvars_gnu_parallel.md

 Job #3: a=5 b=6 - b=
 ```

 Note how `b` is not set in any of the processes.
-Semi-colon delineated also fails for the same reason.
+Semi-colon delineated environment variables also fails for the same reason.

 ## The solution